koryvette/priceisright/readme.md

 * Results from the three SQL queries were graphed using Matplotlib.

 ## Instructions for running the file:
-* download the files from the following repository from Github:
+* Download the files from the following repository from Github:
   https://github.com/koryvette/priceisright
 * Open the file "Price Is Right statistics with Python.ipnyb" in Jupiter Notebook (using Anaconda)
 * Click RUN for each cell within the script.
 * As you run each cell, you should begin to see the data take shape.
 The results of the graphs are printed below each graph.
-* There are more cells than are necessary.
-Some items were added to show the results before being graphed.  others were displayed to show that data was imported.
+* There are probably more cells than are necessary.
+Some items were added to show the results before being graphed.
+Others were displayed to show that data was imported.